AngeloHJoseLuis/Cats-Application/README.md

 ## Cats Application
-Aplicación para gatos, a modo de practicar Git y GitHub 2024
+Cat app to practice Git and GitHub 2024